mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`shrink(element [, options])`:

-    Shrinks an ``element`` to its center using :mochiref:`Scale`, :mochiref:`Move` and :mochiref:`Opacity` effects in parallel.
+    Shrinks an ``element`` using :mochiref:`Scale`, :mochiref:`Move`
+    and :mochiref:`Opacity` effects in parallel.
 The ``element`` should have fixed width, height and top-left position.
-Once the effect has completed, the ``element`` will be hidden with :mochiref:`MochiKit.Style.hideElement` and the
+Once the effect has completed, the ``element`` will be hidden with :mochiref:`MochiKit.Style.hideElement` and the original size and
-    original size and position will be restored.
+    position will be restored.

     element:
         An element ID string or a DOM node (see